 We can start on the title page.
 We can see that this is a standard produced by the CSA Group and that it has also been adopted as a National Standard of Canada by the Standards Council of Canada.

-Next, we will want to look for a Table of Contents, to help us see the layout of the standard and what we can find here.
+Next, we will want to look for a Table of Contents to help us see the layout of the standard and what we can find here.
 The Table of Contents starts on page 1 and continues to page 7.
 It shows us the 9 major sections of this standard.
 Section 0 provides an Introduction and section 1 explains the scope of the document – what is covered by this standard.
 Sections 2 and 3 include reference publications and definitions.
 Then we get into the details of the standard with sections for general requirements; interior circulation; interior facilities; residential accommodation – permanent and short-term; exterior circulation, spaces, and amenities; and vehicular access.
 We can use the table of contents to identify the sections of this standard that are relevant to us.

 When approaching a standard, a good place to start is reading the Introduction and Scope, to understand the purpose of the standard and what kinds of things are covered.
 We can see in the very first paragraph of the Introduction that “this standard contains requirements for making buildings and other facilities accessible to persons with a range of physical, sensory, or cognitive disabilities….
 It was developed to fulfill an expressed need for a national technical standard that covers accessibility issues in many different types of buildings and environmental facilities.”